London Restaurants within a 5 minute walk of Barbican Station | Ratings, Reviews & Maps

 Dining in pitch black was very surreal: I liked having to rely on touch, smell and sound throughout the meal.

-TFT - a month ago
+TFT - 4 months ago

 Smiths of Smithfield Overall Rating 4.2 out of 5